Register an Entity

 (optional):

 A unique identifier for the entity.
 If omitted, the server will generate one automatically.
-This identifier is used later to check access for the entity.
+This identifier is used later to check permissions for the entity.

 Response Details